Cyber Security Body of Knowledge (CyBOK) Training Course

 - Understand basic concepts of security, IT security, and secure coding

-- Learn about web vulnerabilities beyond the OWASP Top Ten and how to prevent them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and know how to avoid them

-- Grasp the security principles of web services
+- Understand security concepts of web services

-- Become proficient in using various security features of the Java development environment
+- Learn to use various security features of the Java development environment

-- Understand the security solutions offered by Java EE
+- Understand security solutions in Java EE

 - Learn about typical coding mistakes and how to avoid them

-- Receive information on recent vulnerabilities in the Java framework
+- Gain information about recent vulnerabilities in the Java framework

 - Acquire practical knowledge in using security testing tools

-- Access sources and further readings on secure coding practices
+- Access sources and further reading on secure coding practices

 Audience